-The Contractor shall submit, at or prior to the preconstruction meeting, detailed drawings including but not limited to existing striping lengths, lane and shoulder widths, turn lane lengths, locations of stop bars, turn arrows, crosswalks and railroad crossings.
-The drawings shall depict the existing pavement markings for each project location.
-These drawings will be reviewed by the Department's Traffic Section to determine the need for modification(s) for compliance with the Delaware MUTCD.
-Temporary pavement markings, on the final pavement surface, shall match the Plan dimensions and layout or the approved drawings of the permanent markings in compliance with Section 3 of the Delaware MUTCD.
-All conflicting or errant striping shall be removed as directed by the Engineer in compliance with the specifications for Item 748530 (Removal of Pavement Striping).
+If pavement marking information is not provided in the Plans, the Contractor shall submit detailed drawings (including but not limited to, lane and shoulder widths, turn lane lengths, locations of stop bars, turn arrows, crosswalks and railroad crossings) that depict the existing pavement markings for each project location prior to beginning construction.
+These drawings will be reviewed by the Department's Traffic Section to determine if any changes to the final pavement markings are required.